adamczykm/protokit-starter-o1js-v1/README.md

 ![User Types](./ressources/user_types.png)
 *Figure 2: User Types*

+### The intended proof flow

+Or: How to verify the off-chain payments

+1. Make a payment using the gateway with an agreed upon sender_id, receiver_id, and amount
+2. Receive DKIM signed message from the payment domain
+3. Build the proof by selecting and locking the order and providing the .eml file

+The circuit for the proof is built with zk-email-o1js , o1js-rsa, zk-regex.
+The proof verifies against the public data of the order details that in essence is a hash of all the necessary information.

 ### What was accomplished
 - We were able to prepare custom Protokit branch that works with the new o1js version and succesfully build a full-stack app on top of it
 - The design of the system allowing for necessary interactions.